Skip to content

 • Attached runtime-owned local_interactive sessions expose the gateway-owned /v1/control/tui/state, /v1/control/tui/history, and /v1/control/tui/note-prompt routes as the supported local/serverless tracking surface; that surface uses the runtime session id as the public terminal_id fallback because there is no backend-provided terminal alias.
 The /v1/control/tui/history route is bounded in-memory snapshot history rather than coarse transition history.

-• Server-managed native headless agents use the same post-launch attach model; the live gateway now preserves direct headless chat-session selection on POST /v1/control/prompt, exposes GET /v1/control/headless/state plus POST /v1/control/headless/next-prompt-session, and routes actual headless execution back through the pair authority without recursively re-entering the public gateway prompt route.
+• Passive-server-managed native headless agents use the same post-launch attach model; the live gateway now preserves direct headless chat-session selection on POST /v1/control/prompt, exposes GET /v1/control/headless/state plus POST /v1/control/headless/next-prompt-session, and routes actual headless execution back through the pair authority without recursively re-entering the public gateway prompt route.

 • GET /health is the runtime's liveness check before it trusts a live gateway instance.